 PTC Laboratories, Inc.

-In forty-nine states there is no law that requires a laboratory that does paternity testing be accredited.
-Accreditation is the only security you have a client that receives paternity tests that are legitimate and has been made in a way that is likely to produce a reliable conclusion.
+In forty-nine states there is no law that requires a laboratory that does paternity testing to be accredited.
+However, accreditation is the only security you have, as a client, that the paternity testing results you receive are legitimate and reliable.
 There are few significant accreditations for testing paternity through DNA.
-For paternity tests made in the United States, the most important accreditation is the American Association of Blood Banks (AABB).
-A way to impress potential clients, some laboratories seeking accreditation demonstrate that they have nothing to do with paternity testing. our paternity testing laboratory has the following accreditations, and there are others that might indicate a higher level of skill in DNA analysis, nor more customer value.
-Links for accrediting agencies are left on each page on the website.
+For paternity tests done in the United States, the most important accreditation is the American Association of Blood Banks (AABB).
+Our paternity testing laboratory has the following accreditations, and there are no others that might indicate a higher level of skill in DNA analysis, nor more customer value.
+Links for accrediting agencies are on the bottom of each page of our website.
 American Association of Blood Banks (AABB) – Our paternity testing laboratory is accredited by the AABB.
-AABB representatives come to our laboratory revisions every two years.
-Review our protocols paternity testing and equipment, and also inspect all documents belonging to several paternity testing.
-Ensure that each accredited laboratory is following accepted procedures, and making at least the minimum required level of DNA testing for paternity testing.
+AABB representatives come to our laboratory every two years to review our protocols, paternity testing and equipment, and also inspect all documentation in a number of individual paternity cases.
+These inspections ensure that each accredited laboratory is following accepted procedures and meeting at least the minimum required level of DNA testing for paternity testing.
 Forensic Quality Services – ISO 17025 – Our DNA laboratory has international accreditation ISO 17025 for paternity testing and forensic DNA studies.
 This accreditation is significant for paternity tests whose subjects are people living outside the United States.
-The company Forensic Quality Services conducts inspections in our laboratory every two years.
-Department of Health of the State of New York – Our DNA laboratory is accredited by the Department.
-Health of the State of New York for paternity testing.
-This agency every two years an inspection of our laboratory.
-This accreditation is required by the State of New York for a laboratory does paternity testing with residents of this state.
-New York is the only state that requires a separate verification and essentially duplicate the AABB accreditation.
-Proficiency Testing – our DNA laboratory and all accredited laboratories receive from accrediting agencies, DNA samples several times during the year for paternity testing.
-Paternity Testing Corporation is required to process these DNA samples, and send results back to the agencies that issue them.
-These tryouts are a way for accrediting agencies to ensure that laboratories DNA paternity tests continuously follow scientifically accepted procedures.
-Our DNA lab receives these specimens from various agencies, including the College of American Pathologists (CAP), the Department.
-Health of the State of New York, and Forensic Quality Services.
-The Department. of Commerce of the United States, Certificate of Export Excellence – Although not an accreditation, I include it here because it is the best place to demonstrate this independent recognition of all paternity testing our DNA laboratory performs worldwide.
+Forensic Quality Services conducts inspections in our laboratory every two years.
+Department of Health of the State of New York – Our DNA laboratory is accredited by the Department of Health of the State of New York for paternity testing.
+This agency also completes an inspection of our laboratory every two years.
+This accreditation is required by the State of New York in order for a laboratory to do paternity testing with residents of this state.
+New York is the only state that requires a separate verification and essentially duplicate of the AABB accreditation.
+Proficiency Testing – our DNA laboratory, along with all accredited laboratories, receive DNA samples from accrediting agencies several times throughout the year for paternity testing.
+PTC Laboratories is required to process these DNA samples and send the results back to the agencies that issued them.
+These proficiency tests are a way for accrediting agencies to ensure that laboratories performing DNA paternity tests continuously follow scientifically accepted procedures.
+Our DNA lab receives these specimens from various agencies, including the College of American Pathologists (CAP), the Department of Health of the State of New York, and Forensic Quality Services.
+The Department of Commerce of the United States, Certificate of Export Excellence – Although not an accreditation, it is included here because it is the best place to demonstrate this independent recognition of all paternity testing our DNA laboratory performs worldwide.

 Choosing a Paternity Laboratory?